-Except for the rare times when turnover is a good thing (you never really wanted to hire your neighbor’s daughter) turnover is very costly in time, money, energy, and progress.
-A business’ goal is to hire, invest in, develop, promote, and reap those invested benefits within its people (hello, HR).
+Except for the rare times when turnover is a good thing (you never really wanted to hire your neighbor’s kid) it’s very costly in time, money, energy, and progress.
+A business’ goal is to hire, invest in, develop, promote, and reap those invested benefits from its people (hello, HR).

-Losing people from the team is not something that is easily hurdled, if this becomes a pattern, it will handicap future success because it will affect areas that are fueled by longevity, including:
+Losing people is not easily hurdled.
+If this becomes a pattern, it will handicap future success as it affects areas that are fueled by longevity, including:

-innovation: people can contribute more once they understand, their replacement has to get their feet wet before their contributions are dialed in
+Innovation: people can contribute more once they understand, they need their feet wet before their contributions are dialed in.

-depth: as you are trying to create leadership depth (multiple layers within departments who are leading) this remains under-developed as people continuously move on.
+Depth: as you are trying to create leadership depth, this remains under-developed as people continuously move on.
 The next in line may not be ready for that level of responsibility.

-cohesion: even the most well-oiled machines will kink up when a new personality comes aboard.
-Part of retaining a team is the bond they feel amongst one another, and the norms that are established within that group.
-Cohesion is well worth finding out why you’re losing people.
+Cohesion: even the most well-oiled machines kink up when a new personality comes aboard.
+Part of retention is from the bond amongst one another and the norms established within that group.

 2 reasons for leaving that are reversible

-Boredom: their day has become glazed over by routine, as every part of their work has become stale (boredom is a slippery slope).
+Boredom: their day has become glazed over by routine, every part of their work has become stale (boredom is a slippery slope).
 They do not see any spark of spontaneity, challenge, or change.
-While all humans are responsible for their attitude towards their own lives, it is in your best interest to help this along and at a minimum, combat this with awareness and novelty.
+While humans are responsible for their own attitude, it is in your best interest to establish whether or not they are salvageable.

-No Hope/no Opportunity: their career path is non-existent, they do not see any further value in continuing to spend time with you.
+No Hope/No Opportunity: their career path is non-existent, they do not see any value in continuing to spend time with you.
 This stems from boredom, but it’s worse.
-Now, they have lost any hope that opportunity or growth is even possible, in their eyes, they may as well be walking the green mile.
+They have no sense of purpose towards the work and have lost any hope that opportunity or growth is ever going to be available.

 Why it got to this point:

-Having conversations on a regular basis is a must to acknowledge the value that person brings, their individual path, what they would like to learn, and how their skills can be cultivated going forward all will provide certainty.
-[Another opportunity here for leadership development in managers is learning how to have critical conversations.]
+Having conversations on a regular basis is a must to acknowledge the value that person brings, their individual path, what they would like to learn, and how their skills can be cultivated going forward.
+It provides certainty.
 Certainty is a big deal.
-With it, people can dig in and that it is safe to give their best selves.
+With it, people can dig in and know it is safe to give their best selves.

 Certainty also allows for two things:

-They feel seen: you care enough to ask, 'I am needed’ is a powerful message you are sending.
+They feel seen: you care enough to ask.
+'I am here to listen’ is a powerful message.

-Breaking the routine: There are many ways to do this, cross training, establishing stretch goals.
-I read recently, I think it was Google, has a ‘fun project’ list that anyone can hop in on to take a break from the everyday.
-They experience novelty, a change of scenery, while getting necessary work done.
+Break the routine: There are many ways to do this such as cross training, establishing stretch goals, etc. I read recently, I think it was Google, has a ‘fun project list’ that anyone can hop in on to take a break from the everyday.
+They experience a change while getting necessary work done.
 We know part of the definition of insanity is doing the same thing over and over again, enough said.

-What is the biggest challenge they are facing in their position?
+What is their biggest challenge?
 Pent up frustration will hinder performance and just suck the life out of everything.
 Be in tune with the realities they are dealing with.

-If turnover is continuous and you never question it, you’re never ever going to make that leap from good to great.
-You will plateau and will not move past where that tipping point.
+If turnover is continuous and we never question it, we never make that leap from good to great.
+And I know you are meant to be great.